-From Mackinac Mrs. Simmons was sent in midwinter to Detroit, a distance of over 300 miles.
+From Mackinac, Mrs. Simmons was sent in midwinter to Detroit, a distance of over 300 miles.
 The knowledge that the government authorities might ransom her and her child kept up the mother's strength and courage.
-The weather was almost unendurable and the food of the party was often nothing but acorns and nuts found under snow.
-The child, Susan, now a year old, had much increased in weight, yet with her own diminished strength the mother not only carried it constantly on the march, but generally held it in her arms while she performed the camp drudgery for the Indians.
-When Detroit was reached that post was in possession of the British and Indians, the latter having practically control.
-At the departure ol Gen. Proctor, the British commander, the Indians butchered part of the prisoners in cold blood.
+The weather was almost unendurable and the food of the party was often nothing but acorns and nuts found under the snow.
+The child, Susan, now a year old, had much increased in weight, yet with her own diminished strength, the mother not only carried it constantly on the march but generally held it in her arms while she performed the camp drudgery for the Indians.
+When Detroit was reached, that post was in possession of the British and Indians, the latter having practically control.
+At the departure of Gen. Proctor, the British commander, the Indians butchered part of the prisoners in cold blood.

-From Detroit Mrs. Simmons and her child were taken to Fort Meigs, which was then in command of Gen., Harrison.
+From Detroit, Mrs. Simmons and her child were taken to Fort Meigs, which was then in command of Gen. Harrison.
 Here she was set at liberty and learned that a supply train had just arrived from Cincinnati and would immediately return under a strong escort.
 The train was to pass on its return within a few miles of her old home in Miami County in Ohio.
-That was 200 miles away, the streams were swollen, the swamps covered with water, the roads deep in mud and slush, and the weather chilly.
+That was 200 miles away, the streams were swollen, the swamps were covered with water, the roads were deep in mud and slush, and the weather chilly.
 But the contrast of this journey with the recent experience made it seem like a pleasure trip.
 She was now among friends and soon with her child was warmly wrapped in blankets and sheltered in a comfortable government wagon and on her way home.
-She arrived at the block house safely only to find that her trials were not over.
-Within a short time after reaching home her only sister and her sister's husband were killed by the Indians while they were at work in the field.
+She arrived at the blockhouse safely only to find that her trials were not over.
+Within a short time after reaching home, her only sister and her sister's husband were killed by the Indians while working in the field.
 Four little children were witnesses of the murders.
-The Indians were at that time on the warpath in Ohio, and it seemed to Mrs. Simmons' as if she had but gone from one danger to another as great.
-The body of Mrs. Simmons' sister was brought into the block house on the anniversary of the killing of her own husband and son under the cottonwood trees at Chicago.
+The Indians were at that time on the warpath in Ohio, and it seemed to Mrs. Simmons as if she had but gone from one danger to another as great.
+The body of Mrs. Simmons' sister was brought into the blockhouse on the anniversary of the killing of her own husband and son under the cottonwood trees in Chicago.

 Mrs. Winans Subsequent Movements.

-An attempt was made by her friends to induce her to come to Chicago at the time of the World's Fair, but could not bring herself to undertake the journey.
+Her friends attempted to entice her to come to Chicago at the time of the World's Fair, but could not bring herself to undertake the journey.